How to Compare Electric Bike VS Regular Bike?

-Electric bike vs regular bike can be a tough decision to make.
-The most important thing to consider is what you will be doing on the bike.
-If you are looking for an easy, carefree ride around town, then an electric bike may not be a good choice.
+Electric bikes VS regular bikes can be a tough decision to make.
+The most important thing to consider is what you will do on the bike.
+If you are looking for an easy, carefree ride around town.
+Then an electric bike may not be a good choice.
 But if you want to take things up a notch and give yourself more freedom, then an electric bike might be the best option for you.
 An electric bike is more than just a regular bike with an electric engine.
-The two are similar in many ways but they are also very different in some aspects as well.
+The two are similar in many ways but very different in some aspects.
 If you decide that an electric bike is right for you, there are some things to consider before you buy one.

 The range is the amount of distance that can be cycled before the battery needs to be recharged.
 It is important to consider range because most e-bikes are designed for short-distance use.
-That means if you go on a long ride, the battery will run out before you get home, or have to recharge it again.
+It means if you go on a long ride, the battery will run out before you get home.
+Or have to recharge it again.
 The average range of a modern electric bike is between 40 and 70 miles (64 - 113 km).
-This depends on what kind of battery you have and how well it works.
-This explains electric bikes vs regular bikes.
+It depends on what kind of battery you have and how well it works.
+This explains electric bikes VS regular bikes.

 Before buying an electric bike, it's important to know what type of battery the manufacturer uses.
 There are several types of electric bike batteries: lithium, lead acid, nickel-metal hydride, and air.
 Lithium batteries are very popular in high-end models but they can cost more to replace.
 Lead acid batteries are the most affordable and they work with most e-bikes.
 Nickel metal hydride batteries are not as expensive as lithium batteries but they still cost more than lead acid batteries.
 Air battery packs are the lightest battery packs and they offer an attractive design solution that is lightweight and takes up less space than other kinds of e-bike battery packs.

 4, Speed and Torque